 Sector diversity within an economy provides insulation against economic volatility.
 Other expanding sectors in Columbus include education, healthcare, professional services, and hospitality.

 Approximately 7,800 multifamily units are currently under construction, with a majority of projects within the downtown core.
 Despite the boom in construction, multifamily vacancy remains near record lows at 6.1%.
-Net absorption (the amount of space that was occupied) was positive as over 3,000 apartments were occupied from June 2018 – June 2019, rounding out the extremely healthy fundamentals.
+Net absorption (the amount of space that was occupied) was positive.
+Over 3,000 apartments were occupied from June 2018 – June 2019, rounding out the extremely healthy fundamentals.

 Columbus has also had a push of development in the past two years.
 Over 2.5 million square feet (MSF) of office space delivered, more than the previous ten years combined.